 - Game Master

 A special User who has administrative control over this specific World.
-Game Masters behave quite differently than Players in that they have the ability to see all Entities and Objects within the world as well as the capability to configure World settings.
+Game Masters behave quite differently than Players in that they have the ability to see all Documents and Objects within the world as well as the capability to configure World settings.

 To interact with Users programmatically, you will primarily use the following API concepts: